Dancho/scoutool/README.dev.md

 ## Basics

-This Application is build using the ([play framework](https://playframework.com/)).
+This Application is build using the [Play framework](https://playframework.com/).
+The Language used for the Backend ist [Scala](https://www.scala-lang.org/).
+The Frontend is implemented using the [Angular](https://angular.io/) with [TypeScript](https://www.typescriptlang.org/).

+If you want to start developing for this application you should become acquainted with Play, Scala, Angular and TypeScript.

+### Docker

+The development and deployment will relay strongly on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+It is necessary for docker and docker-compose to be installed and running.

+### sbt

-To develop you might need to install the scala build tool ([sbt](https://www.scala-sbt.org/)).
+during the development you might need to use the scala build tool ([sbt](https://www.scala-sbt.org/)).
-Sbt can also be used within a docker container as described here:
+Using the docker container Sbt can run without being installed on your machine as described here:

 ```bash
 docker run --rm -it -v $PWD:/sbt -v $HOME:/cache -u $(id -u):$(id -g) dstulle/sbt